fortinet-solutions-cse/sdwan-advpn-reference/README.md

 The file structure for all the design flavors is identical, as follows:

+- **??-Edge-\*.j2, ??-Hub-\*.j2** - the templates configuring Underlay, Overlay and Routing pillars.
+  Normally, there will be no need to edit these files, as they are already designed to generate our best-practice configuration.

+- **projects** - this sub-directory contains:

-- **Project** - the most crucial file from the users' perspective.
+  - Examples of Project Templates (**Project.\*.j2**).
+Those are the most crucial files from the users' perspective.
     This is where you "tune" the templates to your project(s).
+    We recommend starting from one of the provided Project Templates and modifying it to match your requirements.
     Normally, this will be the only file that you must modify per project.

-- **??-Edge-\*.j2, ??-Hub-\*.j2** - the templates configuring Underlay, Overlay and Routing pillars.
-  Normally, there will be no need to edit these files, as they are already designed to generate our best-practice configuration.

-- **pre-run** - sub-directory that contains the Pre-Run CLI Templates for different FortiGate models.
-[Pre-Run CLI Templates](https://docs.fortinet.com/document/fortimanager/7.0.0/new-features/195747/pre-run-cli-template-runs-once-on-model-device-to-preconfigure-it-with-required-settings-7-0-2) are not mandatory, but you may need to use them depending on your environment.
+  - Example of inventory file in JSON format, listing the devices and their respective per-device variables.
+    This file is used by the provided Python renderer.
+    When using FortiManager, this file is not needed (but it will show you what per-device variables to set).

 - **optional** - additional templates configuring Security and SD-WAN pillars.
   Normally, they are not used when configuring your solution with FortiManager.
   But they are used by the provided Python renderer, so that the generated FOS configuration is complete.

+- **pre-run** - sub-directory that contains the Pre-Run CLI Templates for different FortiGate models.
+[Pre-Run CLI Templates](https://docs.fortinet.com/document/fortimanager/7.0.0/new-features/195747/pre-run-cli-template-runs-once-on-model-device-to-preconfigure-it-with-required-settings-7-0-2) are not mandatory, but you may need to use them depending on your environment.

 - **rendered** - sub-directory that contains a fully rendered FOS configuration, as an example.

-Additionally, in the root directory you will find the following files:
+Additionally, in the root directory you will find the Python renderer (**render_config.py**).

-- **render_config.py** is the Python renderer.

-- **inventory.json** is an example inventory file for the Python renderer.
-  When deploying the solution with FortiManager, per device meta fields are used instead of this file.
-  Hence, it is only needed when using the Python renderer.

 ## How-To: Deploy with FortiManager